Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 was whether the architecture should be opt-in or opt-out.
-In other words, whether the users should be required to perform some explicit action before having a wheel variant installed, or whether the installer should take care of everything, including installing the plugins as needed and running them.
+In other words, whether the users should be required to perform some explicit action before having a wheel variant installed, or whether the installer should take care of everything, including installing and running the plugins on demand.

 The very first version of the proposal used a kind of opt-in mechanism.
-[Variantlib](https://github.com/wheelnext/variantlib/), our reference implementation, discovered and used plugins from the environment where the package installer was run.
-In order to install a variant, the user had to manually install all the required plugins first.
+[Variantlib](https://github.com/wheelnext/variantlib/), our reference implementation, discovered and used all plugins that were installed in the environment where the package installer was run.
+In order to install a variant, you had to manually install all the required plugins first.
 Therefore, having the plugin installed worked as a gating mechanism.

 Why would we want an opt-in solution?
 The most important reason is security.